int128/actions-tanpopo/tasks/example/README.md

-# Example task
+# Smoke test

-This is an example task to demonstrate the use of the coding agent.
+This is an example task to test the coding agent.

+## Instructions

-Inspect the current environment using `lsb_release` command.
+- Inspect the current environment using `lsb_release` command.
-Create a new file `ENVIRONMENT.md` with the summary of the environment.
+- Create a new file `ENVIRONMENT.md` with the summary of the environment.